opentk/opentk.net/learn/chapter1/4-textures.md

 GL.TexParameter(TextureTarget.Texture2D, TextureParameterName.TextureWrapS, (int)TextureWrapMode.Repeat);
 GL.TexParameter(TextureTarget.Texture2D, TextureParameterName.TextureWrapT, (int)TextureWrapMode.Repeat);
 ```

+>Note: You have to cast the enum to int for `GL.TexParameter` to accept it.

 The first argument specifies the texture target; we're working with 2D textures so the texture target is `TextureTarget.Texture2D`.
 The second argument requires us to tell what option we want to set and for which texture axis.
 We want to configure the WRAP option and specify it for both the S and T axis.
 The last argument requires us to pass in the texture wrapping mode we'd like and in this case OpenGL will set its texture wrapping option on the currently active texture with `TextureWrapMode.Repeat`.